 Site Security / SSL Certificate | 2% |

-Keywords in Meta Description Tags + 22 Other Factors | 1% |
+Keyword in Meta Description Tags + 23 Other Factors | 1% |

-Q3 2024 Updates to Google’s Algorithm
+Q1 2025 Updates to Google’s Algorithm

 - Link Distribution Diversity was revealed in the May 2024 Google API documents leak to be more important than we previously believed.
 While we had it listed as making up <1% of the algorithm, we now believe it makes up 3%.
 (See below for a description of this factor.)

 - Freshness vaulted from the “Other” category, making up <1% of the algorithm, to become the 6th biggest factor in the algorithm at 6%.
-In the last two quarters, our data shows that website pages that update at least once per year gain an average of 4.6 positions in the SERPs versus pages that haven’t been updated.
+In the last three quarters, our data shows that website pages that update at least once per year gain an average of 4.6 positions in the SERPs versus pages that haven’t been updated.
 There is likely an even greater benefit to updating quarterly or monthly.

 NOTE: AI Overviews in Search rolled out in May 2024, yet it has had little impact on Google’s search algorithm.
 Its primary effect has been on how far down the search results get pushed, primarily for basic informational searches (e.g. “what is functional medicine” or “difference between UI and UX”).
 As of the publication date of this report, AI Overviews have also been poorly received by users.
-For more, see our recent article on how generative AI impacts SEO, as well as our report on generative AI chatbot marketing share. |
+For more, see our recent article on how generative AI impacts SEO, as well as our report on generative AI chatbot market share. |

-The 2024 Google Algorithm Ranking Factors, Explained
+The 2025 Google Algorithm Ranking Factors, Explained

-Consistent Publication of Engaging Content
+Consistent Publication of Satisfying Content

-It’s been six years since engaging content surpassed backlinks as the top factor in Google’s search algorithm.
+It’s been seven years since satisfying content surpassed backlinks as the top factor in Google’s search algorithm.
 The past year confirmed without a doubt that Google tests newly-published content to see if it responds well to the search intent of the keyword.
 If the searchers’ behavior indicates that they’re getting their intent satisfied through the page’s content, it is promoted.
 As a general rule, Google’s AI prizes high quality content produced at least twice per week.

-Keywords in Meta Title Tags
+Keyword in Meta Title Tag

 Inserting the keywords your page is targeting into its meta title tag has been essential to ranking since the late 1990s.
 While this fact is obvious to any experienced SEO marketer, keyword strategy is a rigorous intellectual task that can easily take 20-30 minutes per page.
 It’s also worth noting that the placement and concentration of keywords within a title tag are important.
 Ideally, your title tag would contain only your targeted keyword; but in reality, adding articles and adjectives around it are important for readability.